analytics & research

 - Do you use predictive analytics?

-The data is only useful if it aids you in making important business decisions.
+The data is only useful if it aids you in making crucial business decisions.

 Also remember that an overly conservative approach to data tracking can give the wrong idea about your clients’ behavior, so balance it out.
 You should focus on a selected group of metrics to save your team from frustration.